The best ideas for business leaders … What you need to know to lead and succeed in today’s fast changing world

 So imagine listening to the top business gurus, reading all the best books, going to all the elite business schools, and getting the best of the best … all in one day … what could be a better use of you time?
 This incredible one-day workshop is now available, exploring each of the 60 ideas – the key idea with a practical model, the thinker behind it, where and how to apply, and examples of it in action.
 Get in touch for “inspiration accelerator” for your top teams, your people or your clients.

-Here is a summary of the 60 best ideas:
+Here is a summary of the best ideas, and the thinkers (ranked by Thinkers50) behind them:

 The 10 best ideas about strategy